CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

       --semgrep-rules string

-The input of a `.yaml`,`.toml`, or `.json` file with a ruleset semgrep will use while scanning your code.
+The input of a `.yaml`,`.toml`, or `.json` file with a ruleset Semgrep will use while scanning your code.
 More on rulesets [here.](#rulesets) This can be further configured by specifying the filename with path into an [environment variable or workflow-engine config keys within wfe-config.yaml.](#env-variables)

 ---